When to plant Feverfew in Hancock County, IL

 Hancock County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 14 and first fall frost is October 18.

-Hancock County County sits in USDA Zone 6a.
+Hancock County sits in USDA Zone 6a.
 Feverfew grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Feverfew grow in Hancock County County's climate?
+Can Feverfew grow in Hancock County's climate?

 Your Hancock County Garden Planner — Free